LSS is a media-native protocol for hiding signed actions inside ordinary video, then recovering and resolving them from a camera or file scan.

 These docs explain the builder-facing pieces: the payload format, carriers, reader reconstruction, resolver checks, and the current limits of the prototype.

-- Overview Learn how The Light And Sound Show carries signed actions through media using protocol, embedder, reader, resolver, and web packages.
+- Overview Learn how The Light And Sound Show carries signed actions through media using protocol, carrier, resolver, and app-level policy.

 - Getting Started Set up The Light And Sound Show workspace, run the Astro docs site, start the web demo, and understand each package boundary.